telekom/LibNbiot/README.md

 ## Building from command line

 The library relieas on [GNU Make](https://www.gnu.org/software/make/) as build system.
-After downloading it can be build by navigating into the toplevel directory and executing
+After downloading it can be build on any Unix by navigating into the toplevel directory and executing

     make

 This will envoke make in all subdirectories.
 Furthermore, the directories `lib` and `include` are created and the build results are copied into them.
-As the the build system supports multiple cross platform builds with a single invocation, the `lib` directory contains subdirectories which indicate the target platform.
+As the the build system supports multiple cross platform builds with a single invocation (see below), the `lib` directory contains subdirectories which indicate the target platform.

 To cleanup up all build results perform: